 Team Up For Success

 The team is usually what makes or breaks a venture.
 Finding the right partner or people to work with is very important.
 Find a partner who has the same vision, the one who understands where you want to be.
-See also this post about mindset shifts to get you moving.
+See also this post about mindset shifts to get you moving. especially for GED students.
 This will not only help you to get to your goals but will also make sure that you are compatible with your partners.
 After all, United We Stand!

 Then there is the part of hiring the right people.
 For any entrepreneurial venture, you need someone who is a go-getter, enthusiastic and willing to grow with the business.
 Don’t hire a book-smart who knows how to design or how to calculate.
 Sure, education is key, but not all teachers are using technology they way the could or should.
 Instead, hire a person who understands his or her role in the overall organization and who understands the objective of his work in the success of your business.